Building a Scalable Design System

 Documentation & governance

-I outlined documentation guidelines in Figma and GoogleDocs, including:
+I outlined documentation guidelines in Figma and GoogleDocs, which include:

 • A Figma library for design tokens and components;